spencertipping/ni/doc/ni_by_example_3.md

 #### `i2e` and `e2i`: ISO 8601 time <=> epoch time

 ISO 8601 is a standardized time format defined by the International Organization for Standards.
 More information on formats is available [here](https://en.wikipedia.org/wiki/ISO_8601). `ni` implements decoding for date-time-timezone formatted ISO data into Unix timestamps.

-A similar non-ISO format (allowing for a space between date and time, and decimal precision to the time, which is ignored), is also supported.
+A similar non-ISO format (allowing for a space between date and time, and decimal precision to the time, which is preserved), is also supported.

 ```bash
 $ ni i2017-06-24T18:23:47+00:00 i2017-06-24T19:23:47+01:00 \